- Who are we?

 - To contact you about other relevant activities internally (such as a similar volunteering project or our alumni network.)

-We refresh consent for this kind of marketing every 3 years, or when you graduate (whichever is sooner.)
+We refresh consent for this kind of marketing every 3 years.

 We use a third party provider, Mailchimp, to deliver our newsletters.
 We gather statistics around email opening and clicks using industry standard technologies, to help us monitor and improve our newsletter.
 For more information, please see Mailchimp’s privacy notice.